 - Make sure it can be taken apart for cleaning

-In our office, we do recommend three models that fit these criteria shown below (we DO sell the first two in our office):
+In our office, we do recommend two models that fit these criteria shown below (we DO sell the first two in our office):

 Recommended due to these advantages:

 • Rounded tip to prevent nasal trauma.